 Emerging technologies provide benefits, challenges, and opportunities in diabetes care.

-Stay tuned for the Diabetes Prevention, Care, and Education in the Digital Age video series, featuring experts sharing insights on the use of digital technologies in diabetes care.
-In the next four weekly blog posts, you’ll hear from the following experts:
+View the entire Diabetes Prevention, Care, and Education in the Digital Age video series, featuring experts sharing insights on the use of digital technologies in diabetes care.
+You’ll hear from the following experts:

-- John Piette, PhD, from the University of Michigan School of Public Health
+- John Piette, PhD, from the University of Michigan School of Public Health, "Using Mobile Health Tools"

-- Athena Philis-Tsimikas, MD, from the Scripps Whittier Diabetes Institute and the Scripps Translational Science Institute
+- Athena Philis-Tsimikas, MD, from the Scripps Whittier Diabetes Institute and the Scripps Translational Science Institute, "Digital Tools and Diabetes Care Among Latinos"

-- Ann Albright, PhD, RDN, from the Centers for Disease Control and Prevention
+- Ann Albright, PhD, RDN, from the Centers for Disease Control and Prevention, "Preventing Type 2 Diabetes in the Digital Age"

-- Linda Siminerio, RN, PhD, CDE from the University of Pittsburgh
+- Linda Siminerio, RN, PhD, CDE from the University of Pittsburgh, "Telemedicine for Improvements in Diabetes Care and Education Outcomes"

 John Piette: We have apps, we have text messaging systems, we have automated calls, we have sensors – there's all kinds of ways that we're trying to communicate with patients in new ways.
 Some of those areas have less scientific evidence, like apps on smartphones.
 Some have an enormous amount of evidence, like text messaging systems.